VirtoCommerce/vc-docs/user_docs/docs/catalog/managing-properties.md

 To start managing properties:

-1. In the main menu, click **Catalog** and find the required catalog from the list.
+1. Click **Catalog** in the main menu and find the required catalog from the list.
 1. Click on the three dots located on the left side of the catalog name and select **Manage**.
 1. In the next **Catalog details** blade, click on the **Properties** widget.
 1. The **Property list** blade appears.